 - Registration: September 1-26, 2014 (space is limited)

 Why should I take this class?

-CalArts' Portfolio Development Workshop for Artists & Animators is an eight-week online intensive designed to help you explore concept design and visual development for animation, and enhance your application portfolio for college animation programs.
+CalArts' Animation Portfolio Development Workshop is an eight-week online intensive designed to help you explore concept design and visual development for animation, and enhance your application portfolio for college animation programs.
 Participation in this workshop does not imply an admissions advantage to CalArts or any other institution.

 In this workshop a CalArts Animation faculty member will lead you through exercises and critiques to coach you on what kind of content makes an effective animation portfolio.
 The focus here is less on making perfect drawings and more on giving you an open arena to explore and learn to love drawing while broadening creative ideation and output.